cchitsiang/awesome-stars/README.md

 - [graphql/graphql-js](https://github.com/graphql/graphql-js) - A reference implementation of GraphQL for JavaScript
 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protocol
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.
 - [deepstreamIO/deepstream.io](https://github.com/deepstreamIO/deepstream.io) - deepstream.io server
 - [astoilkov/console-powers](https://github.com/astoilkov/console-powers) - New way to debug & inspect in the browser.
 Ditch console.log.